Mortgage Credit Certificate: Qualifications

 Some of these restrictions may be waived for certain circumstances.
 For example, following a natural disaster, state or local governments may raise or remove the income limits for affected municipalities temporarily to help spur redevelopment.

 The MCC Credit can be used with Conventional/Conforming, FHA, USDA and VA home loans.
 These credits can help a homebuyer qualify for a little "bigger" (more expensive)home.
 While all homeowners can claim an itemized tax deduction for mortgage interest, you can go a step further with an MCC.
 An MCC reduces your tax liability, dollar-for-dollar, by a percentage of the mortgage interest you pay.

+Example

-The amount of mortgage credit allowed varies depending on the state or local government that issues the certificates, but is capped at a maximum of $2000 per year if your State's rate is over 20%,by the IRS.
+The amount of mortgage credit allowed varies depending on the state or local government that issues the certificates, but is capped at a maximum of $2000 per year if your State's rate is over 20%, by the IRS.
 As an example, if a homebuyer were to receive an MCC that offers a 30% credit on a $200,000 loan for 30 years with a rate of 6%, the allowable tax credit would be figured as follows (all numbers rounded):